- Research End-User Engagement

-- be living in Australia and hold a valid visa which allows you to study in Australia; or
+- be onshore in Australia and hold a valid visa which allows you to study in Australia; or

-- be able to obtain a visa to enter Australia to commence study.
+- be onshore in Australia and be able to obtain a visa that allows you to remain in Australia to study.

 Do I need to identify a supervisor for my project before I apply?